-Most mosquitoes do not carry West Nile and most folks bit by West Nile mosquitoes do not get sick.
+Most mosquitoes do not carry West Nile and most folks bitten by West Nile infected mosquitoes do not get sick.
 The virus seems to adversely affect people over the age of 50 far more than younger people.

-Although no clinical studies have specifically been done on EpiCor and West Nile virus, it makes biological sense to me that having ones immune system properly balanced or modulated would lessen a reaction to the virus, should we be bitten by a mosquito infected with West Nile.
+Although no clinical studies have specifically been done on EpiCor and West Nile virus, it makes biological sense to me and the rest of our science team that having our immune system properly balanced or modulated would lessen a reaction to the virus, should we be bitten by a mosquito infected with West Nile.

-EpiCpor has been proven in a number of studies to activate Natural Killer (NK) cells to help ward of foreign invaders.
-If invaders get past this first line of defense, research also shows that EpiCor works further down the line where the adaptive immune system kicks in and activates B cells, which support antibody production specific to the invading pathogen.
+If invaders get past this first line of defense, research also shows that EpiCor works further down the line where the adaptive immune system kicks in and activates B cells that support antibody production specific to the invading pathogen.